History of amusement parks in Japan

 In Japan, amusement parks have been historically used to describe botanical gardens, festival spaces, and conventional parks with amusement equipment.
 These parks were originally a place for the wealthy to spend money and time; however, in modern times they have become popular with the general public.

 The first Japanese amusement park, Hanayashiki, opened as a botanical garden at the end of the Edo period, in 1853.
 The park featured tree peonies and chrysanthemums, but around 1872 a more conventional amusement facility was established.
 Hanayashiki closed in 1942 due to World War II.
 Post-war, the park reopened in 1947 as Asakusa Hanayashiki.
 Tarazuka New Onsen (宝塚新温泉), which was purpose built in 1911 as an amusement park, also claimed the title of oldest amusement park before it closed in 2003.

 The longest continually operating amusement park in Japan is Hirakata Park in Osaka.
 It has been in operation since 1912, and has been renovated multiple times.

-Amusement Parks in Edo Period
+Early beginnings

+Edo period (1603–1868)

-During the beginning to mid-Edo period, large botanical gardens were created by Daimyo residences and temples.
-These gardens were filled with plum, chrysanthemum, and other seasonal flowers and proved popular among wealthy Edo-era people.
+During the beginning to mid-Edo period, Daimyo (Japanese feudal lords) built large botanical gardens within their residences and temple grounds.
+These gardens featured seasonal flowers such as plum blossoms and chrysanthemums and served as popular luxurious leisure spaces for the wealthy.
+One of these gardens is Hanayashiki, which debuted in 1853, close to the end of the Edo period.
+This park featured tree peopnies and chrysanthemums.

 In 1852, Saito wrote “Since spring, we have been planting many plum trees in a forest at Sensoji Temple on an area of 6,000 square meters, as well as flowers in all seasons.
 The pond has been dug to add to the beauty of the area, and resting places have been provided in several places.
 There is completed in the summer and has been open to the public since June.
 This was the brainchild of Gardener Rokusaburo”.